How To Make Money Online With Top Search Engine Rankings

 These days, with all the competition out there, if you want to make money online you’re going to need those top search engine rankings – for every keyword you can lay your hands on.
 But don’t sacrifice the quality of your content.
 That’s what keeps those searchers coming back for more.

 When you're learning how to make money online with top search engine rankings, you need to understand that the very first step is to create a website.
-If you're interested in starting your own blog, I have written a step-by-step guide that will show you how to start blogging for money for as little as $3.49 per month (this low price is guaranteed only through my link).
+If you're interested in starting your own blog, I have written a step-by-step guide that will show you how to start a blog for as little as $3.49 per month (this low price is guaranteed only through my link).
 You will also receive your own domain name for free ($15 value) by clicking on this link and purchasing at least 12 months of hosting with BlueHost.
 Keep in mind that if you're learning how to make money online with top search engine rankings, the first thing you need is your own self-hosted website.
 It will help you look more professional in front of your visitors, clients, companies, and everyone else.